Frequently Asked Questions

 How does my perishable fish ship?

 We ship our perishable items in an insulated Styrofoam shipping box with gel ice packs.
-Our perishable product is shipped frozen to ensure maximum freshness upon arrival.
+Our perishable products are shipped frozen to ensure maximum freshness upon arrival.
 Perishable product ships FedEx, while nonperishable ships USPS.

 What is the Green Card Recycling Program and how do I participate?